Rayen-nasser/admin-stock-interface/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the Admin Stock Interface project, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the Admin Stock Interface project.

-## License

-This project is licensed under the [MIT License](LICENSE).